Main Slurm Commands

 The smap command is similar to the sinfo command, except it displays all of the information in a pseudo-graphical, ncurses terminal.

 The scontrol command is used to tweak a number of slurm things.
 You'll most likely use it to modify your jobs while they're in the queue, either number of nodes or number of tasks/cpus.
+Can also be used to display information about jobs, partition structures, and nodes.

 Single node script